thu105/NimGame/README.md

 * NIM CLIENT
   * Member variables: String rules, String myUsername, String opUsername, String serverReply, String userInput
+  * Asks user for server address (user can input nothing if the server is localhost)
+  * Establish a connection to the server.
   * Prints out the rules of the game
   * Asks the user to input a username to identify himself/herself
   * Connects to the server by sending "HELLO [username]" and listen from server